Improving Out-of-Distribution Detection with Disentangled Foreground and Background Features: Proposed Approach

-X-DOM aims to explicitly learn representations of the image background information as in-distribution domain features.
-The key challenge here is how to locate these background domain features and separate them from the foreground semantic features.
+DFB aims to learn distinct representations of foreground and background information in images, while also considering them as in-distribution features.
+The key challenge here is how to locate these background features and separate them from the foreground features.
 We introduce a weakly-supervised dense prediction method to tackle this challenge, in which weakly-supervised semantic segmentation methods are first utilized to generate pseudo segmentation mask labels that are then used to train a $(K+1)$-class dense prediction network.
-The extra (+1) class learned in the dense predictor is specifically designed to learn the in-distribution features, while the other $K$ class predictions are focused on learning the semantic features of the $K$ classes given in the training data.
+The extra (+1) class learned in the dense predictor is specifically designed to learn the background features, while the other $K$ class predictions are focused on learning the foreground features of the $K$ classes given in the training data.
 Particularly, given the training data $\mathcal{X}$ with $K$-class image-level labels $\mathcal{Y}$ and a trained $K$-class classification network $\phi$, the pseudo segmentation mask labels can be obtained by the class activation mapping \cite{zhou2016learning}: